Atlas975/Notes/SoftwareDesign/Software_architecture.md

 # Control models
 - Concerned with the control flow between subsystems, there are two main forms of this:
-- **Centralized control**: one system has overall responsibility for control
+- **Centralized control**: one system has overall responsibility for control call return model

 ![[Pasted image 20221123232100.png|500|500]]